carpentries/instructor-training/_extras/checkout.md

 3. Proof-reading a lesson and adding a new issue describing something to be improved.

 Contributions to Data Carpentry materials may be submitted through GitHub or by [email](mailto:{{ site.email }}).
-Contributions to Software Carpentry materials must be submitted through GitHub.
+Contributions to Software Carpentry and Library Carpentry materials must be submitted through GitHub.

 Each lesson has a CONTRIBUTING.md file in its repository on GitHub.
 This file explains best practices for contributing to that lesson.
 You can access a lesson's GitHub repository by clicking on the GitHub kitty icon in the "Repository" column for that lesson on the lesson page.
 For Data Carpentry this is [www.datacarpentry.org/lessons/]({{ site.dc_site }}/lessons/).
 For Software Carpentry this is
 [www.software-carpentry.org/lessons/]({{ site.swc_site }}/lessons/).
+For Software Carpentry this is [www.librarycarpentry.org/lessons/]({{ site.lc_site }}/lessons/).
 Please follow the guidelines in the appropriate CONTRIBUTING.md file when making lesson contributions.

 Please note that: